bridgecrewio/redshirts/README.md

       name, or by descending contributor count (ignored for JSON)

 AUTHENTICATION FLAGS
-  -t, --token=<value>     (required) A Bitbucket app token tied to the provided username.
-This token must be tied to a
+  -t, --token=<value>     (required) A Bitbucket access token tied to the provided username.
+This token must be tied to
-                          user that has sufficient visibility of the repo(s) being counted.
+                          a user that has sufficient visibility of the repo(s) being counted.
+See the description below for how to create this token.
   -u, --username=<value>  (required) Your Bitbucket username associated with the provided app token

 CONNECTION FLAGS